Zinston/tournament/README.md

 ## Usage
 * While _Tournament_ contains a few handy functions for managing a Swiss-system tournament, it doesn't actually do anything on its own.
+* Simply put, the code in this repository can be used to build any application requiring the ability to pair players in a Swiss-system tournament.
 * Using `python tournament_test.py` allows you to **test** that all functions in `tournament.py` work.
 * Functions in `tournament.py` allow you to :
   * add, delete and count players